Last Updated: May 12, 2026

 👉 Example: Sending a morning message to your partner: “Salut toi, tu as bien dormi ?”
 (Hi you, did you sleep well?).

-- A caring, thoughtful way to greet someone in the morning.
+- A caring and thoughtful way to greet someone in the morning.

-- Can be paired with “Bonjour” for a polite start.
+- Can be paired with “Bonjour” for a polite greeting.

-👉 Example: Saying to a family member at breakfast: “Bonjour, tu as bien dormi ?”
+👉 Example: “Bonjour, tu as bien dormi ?”

 - Used when parting ways in the morning.